Benefits of Gentle Inversion

 Routine practice of gentle inversion fosters a meditative sensory awareness, that can become a reflective and transformative process for the body, mind and spirit.

-Gentle inversion products in years past have gone by other names—slant board, incliner, incline board, therapeutic back board, inversion bench, inversion board, and inversion table.
+Gentle inversion products in years past have gone by other names—slant board, inversion slant board, incliner, incline board, therapeutic back board, inversion bench, inversion board, and inversion table.
+So many names!

 The design allows you to use your body's own center of gravity to slowly and safely recline, to control the degree of angle, and to slowly and safely return to a sit with its starting horizontal position.